oracle-quickstart/oci-nginx/modules/compute-instance/README.md

 Please Note:

-* The subnet(s), the compute instances, and the block volumes all must be in the same compartment, as specified by the `compartment_ocid` parameter.
+* The subnet(s), the compute instances, and the block volumes all must be in the same compartment, as specified by the `compartment_id` parameter.
 * Oracle-provided images include rules that restrict access to the boot and block volumes.
 Oracle recommends that you do not use custom images without these rules unless you understand the security risks.
 See [Compute Best Practices](https://docs.cloud.oracle.com/iaas/Content/Compute/References/bestpracticescompute.htm#two) for recommendations on how to manage instances.

 ## Prerequisites